sishirsubedi/sishirsubedi.github.io/_projects/2_project.md

 Data embedding in representation learning
 </span>

+In this project, we discuss major linear and nonlinear models used in single-cell fields for embedding gene expression data.

 The genomic data is ever-increasing in size and complexity.
 Technological advancements have enabled us to generate multimodal omics data from millions of cells.
 This large-scale data poses many challenges for researchers to extract true biological signals for discovery.

-One approach to systematically learning complex biological data is to take advantage of the inherent features of biological mechanisms, i.e., genomic features often act in modules.
+One approach to systematically learning complex biological data is to leverage the inherent features of biological mechanisms, i.e., genomic features often act in modules.
 We are interested in identifying hidden patterns that represent abstract concepts in the data and then linking those concepts to known biological modules or pathways using prior knowledge of genomic features.

 <span style="color:#2a9d8f; font-size:20px; font-weight:bold;">
 How do we learn abstract concepts from biological data?